 top of page

-Criteria, Curation and Selection Policy
+Criteria, Curation & Selection Policy

 Criteria

+We support films by filmmakers of marginalised genders.
 We define ‘by’ as directed /co-directed, written / co-written, or creatively produced by.

 Any film we support must have a UK distributor in place, or have already screened/have plans to screen at a UK film festival.
 If a film doesn’t have a UK release/festival premiere in the works we cannot support it yet.